sloria/TextBlob/docs/classifiers.rst

 Tutorial: Building a Text Classification System
 ***********************************************

-The ``text.classifiers`` module makes it simple to create custom classifiers.
+The ``textblob.classifiers`` module makes it simple to create custom classifiers.

 As an example, let's create a custom sentiment analyzer.